ConacBreslin/Face-your-fears/README.md

 The quiz will have 3 pages, A welcome page, a quiz page and a page for the final result.
 The quiz should automatically usher the player through all the stages of the quiz once they start through to the end.
 At the end they should be able to quit or replay.
 ## Skeleton
 The welcome page  explains what the quiz is about and how to play and a button to get started.
 The quiz page starts with the player picking how many questions they want to answer.
 It then displays a question, 4 answer options,  a progress bar, a score tally and a timer.
-Once the player selects an answer the quiz will indicate if it is correct or incorrect by changing the background colour, update the score, progress bar and reset the timer It will display the correct answer the answer was incorrect and will continue to display a new questions until the player has answered the number of questions they initially selected.
+Once the player selects an answer the quiz will indicate if it is correct or incorrect by changing the background colour, update the score, progress bar and reset the timer It will display the correct answer if the answer was incorrect and will continue to display a new questions until the player has answered the number of questions they initially selected.
 The links to the wireframes can be accessed [here](assets/images/wireframes.pdf).
 ## Surface/Design
 ### Imagery
 The overall image of the site was to be kept clear, simple and intuitive.
 ### Colour scheme
 It was important to keep the colour scheme of the quiz extremely simple.
 Information on the [psychology of colours](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/) in website design indicates that blue can help convey trustworthiness and so a dark shade of blue was picked for the font.
-A [minimum contrast ratio](https://coolors.co/contrast-checker/001a4d-d2d4c8) of 4.5:1 for small text and 3:1 for large text is recommended.
+A [minimum contrast ratio](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) of 4.5:1 for small text and 3:1 for large text is recommended.
 This site wanted a strong but not too stark contrast.
 The contrast ratio of the site is [11.14](assets/images/contrastratio.png).
 ### Typography
 Information on the [psychology of fonts](https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design) indicated that a serif font can  convey respectability.
 With this in mind the Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
 ## Features
 - Responsiveness on all device sizes.
 - A button on first page to bring the player to the quiz page.
-- An input at the start of the quiz to allow the player to select the number of questions they want to answer up to a maximum.
+- An input at the start of the quiz to allow the player to select the number of questions they want to answer up to a maximum of 20.
 - A means of the quiz only displaying after player has selected a number of questions between 1 and 20.
 - An alert if player tries to pick anything other than a number between 1 and 20.
 - A means of displaying a random question and four answer options from the question bank and then removing that question from the question bank to avoid duplication.